Probability densities and distributions for spiked and general variance Wishart $\beta$-ensembles: An alternative construction of the spiked Wishart -ensemble

-Our use of (\ref{ePDF}) has been to perturb the eigenvalue PDF given by (\ref{Yy}).
-As an extension, we can construct a family of random matrices $\{X^{(j)} X^{(j)T}\}$, $j=1,\dots,n$, dependent on parameters $\{b_1,\dots,b_j\}$ by the rewrite of (\ref{ePDF})
+Our use of (\ref{ePDF}) has been to perturb the eigenvalue PDF given by (\ref{Yy}), and furthermore (\ref{ePDF}) has motivated the recursive construction (\ref{3.1}).
+An extension of the latter is to make the parameter $b$ depend on $N$,

-From the discussion of the first paragraph of \S 3.1, for $\beta = 1,2$ and 4 we must have that ePDF$\, X^{(j)} X^{(j)T}$ is proportional to the known eigenvalue PDF for general variance Wishart matrices with real ($\beta = 1$), complex ($\beta = 2$) and real quaternion ($\beta = 4$) elements.
+where again $Y_{n,0} = 0_{n \times n}$.
+From the discussion of the first paragraph of \S 3.1, for $\beta = 1,2$ and 4 we must have that ePDF$Y_{n,N}$ is proportional to the known eigenvalue PDF for general variance Wishart matrices with real ($\beta = 1$), complex ($\beta = 2$) and real quaternion ($\beta = 4$) elements.
 According to (\ref{Ma1}) (appropriately generalized for $\beta = 2$ and 4), and (\ref{3.17a}), the latter is proportional to

 where $(b-1)/2b := ((b_1-1)/2b_1,\dots,(b_N-1)/2b_N)$.
-This functional form was proposed very recently by Wang \cite{Wa10} as a natural $\beta$-generalisation of the eigenvalue PDF for the general variance Wishart matrices.
-We can use (\ref{cb}) to give a random matrix realization.
+This functional form was proposed recently by Wang \cite{Wa10} as a natural $\beta$-generalisation of the eigenvalue PDF for the general variance Wishart matrices.
+We can use (\ref{3.1a}) to give a random matrix realization.

-Thus for general $\beta > 0$ the conditional PDF (\ref{Y5}) gives a recurrence for ePDF$\, X^{(j)} X^{(j)T}$.
+Thus for general $\beta > 0$ the conditional PDF (\ref{Y5}) gives a recurrence for ePDF$ Y_{n,N}$.
 The recursive integration formula (\ref{3.16b}) tells us that (\ref{cb1}) is the solution of this recurrence, and thus we can realize (\ref{cb1}) as the eigenvalue PDF for this recursively constructed random matrix ensemble.

 Although we have emphasized soft edge scaling in the Introduction, it is worth remarking that in the case $\beta(n-N+1)/2 - 1 = 0$ of (\ref{cb1}) (i.e.~when the factors of powers of the $\lambda_j$ are not present), there is a very simple formula for the probability of no eigenvalues in $(0,s)$.
 The latter corresponds to the hard edge gap probability, $E_\beta(0;(0,s))$ say.
-According to (\ref{cb1}), in this setting
+According to (\ref{cb1}), in this setting and for an appropriate normalization $C$,

 where $\lambda + s := (\lambda_1 + s,\dots,\lambda_N + s)$.
 But we know that \cite{BF98b}

 and hence

 In the case $\beta = 2$ (general variance complex Wishart matrices) the result (\ref{3ee}) has been derived previously \cite{Fo07s}